wkeeling/resume/README.rst

 |
 | **Key activities:**

+- Working in sprints to deliver improvements across the application stack, with unit tests and an automated release process supporting the workflow.

-- Liaising with domain experts and other teams to define and understand requirements.
+- Liaising closely with domain experts and other teams to define and understand requirements.

 - Reviewing team code, flagging potential issues, testing and merging pull requests.